-Priority axis 4 - Good governance Development of transnational cooperation and coordination with the EU member states and EU institutions under IP 11.i and IP 11.ii will be undertaken in order to exchange good practice, expertize and personnel with the aim of building management and organizational knowledge and develop institutional partnerships.
-Relation with other TC Ds: TO 2.
-Activities from ' transparency of the adu quality of usage of the order to improve implementation of public reforms and delivery of public services, there is a need to establish clear relation with TO 2 would be implemented only after activities are implemented under TO 11.
-Measures aiming at simplification, streamlining and ninistration procedures should be supported in accordance with the TO 2 - by enhancing access, simplifying use and improving information and communication technologies (2.3.
-Strengthening ICT applications for e-government, e-learning, e-inclusion, e-3.1.
+Relation with TO 2: in order to improve implementation of public reforms and delivery of public services, there is a need to establish clear relation with TO 2.
+Activities from TO 2 would be implemented only after activities are implemented under TO 11.
+Measures aiming at simplification, streamlining and transparency of the administration procedures should be supported in accordance with the TO 2 - by enhancing access, simplifying use and improving quality of usage of the information and communication technologies (2.3.
+Strengthening ICT applications for e-government, e-learning, e-inclusion, e-culture and e-health, 2.3.1.
 To increase government usage of ICT, to develop the e-content services).